 Each week seems to bring more life as the nurseries begin filling their flatbed lined green warehouses with wider selections of garden vegetables and herbs.
 The Farmers Market goods add on to the list of what is new and fresh among the fruits and vegetables with lots of enthusiasm towards those special ingredients we perennially never seem to tire.

-While waiting to gently pluck off those first tender leaves, it is a good time to think on all of the many types and variations beyond the green salad that can be served as your salad course, one is the combined fresh and easy flavors Fennel and Endive Salad with Dijon and Grapeseed Oil Dressing.
+While waiting to gently pluck off those first tender leaves, its a good time to think on all of the many types and variations beyond the green salad that can be served as your salad course, one is the combined fresh and easy flavors creating a Fennel and Endive Salad with Dijon and Grapeseed Oil Dressing.

-Creating raw vegetable salads, decoratively prepared, your family may begin to think they are eating at a restaurant, and it saves on the pots and pans too leaving you more time to appreciate the cherry blossoms and bright yellow forsythias each coloring the landscape among the array of spectacular blooms as they pop through the soil all around.
+Creating raw vegetable salads, decoratively prepared, your family may begin to think they are eating at a restaurant.
+And it saves on the pots and pans too leaving you more time to appreciate the cherry blossoms and bright yellow forsythias each coloring the landscape among the array of spectacular blooms as they pop through the soil all around.

-- 5 small to medium Belgian Endive, ends cut off, sliced thinly
+- 5 small to medium Belgian Endive, ends cut off, thinly sliced

 - 1 medium size carrot, peeled and thinly sliced

-- 2 teaspoons toasted chopped Macadamia Nuts
+- 2 teaspoons toasted, chopped Macadamia Nuts

 - 2 teaspoons Dijon Mustard

 - 1/3 cup Grapeseed Oil